gradhep/neos/README.md

 # CLs value getter
 get_cls = infer.expected_CLs(model_maker, solver_kwargs=dict(pdf_transform=True))
 ```

+A peculiarity to note is that each of the functions used in this step actually return functions themselves.
+The reason we do this is that we need a skeleton of the workflow with all of the fixed parameters to be in place before calculating the loss function, as the only 'moving parts' here are the weights of the neural network.

 `neos` also lets you specify hyperparameters for the histograms (e.g. binning, bandwidth) to allow these to be tuned throughout the learning process if neccesary (we don't do that here).